scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 .. class:: keywords

-   Python, Arrays, Tensors, NumPy, CuPy, PyTorch, JAX, Dask
+   Python, Arrays, Tensors, NumPy, CuPy, PyTorch, JAX, Tensorflow, Dask, MXNet

 Introduction
 ============

-Today, Python users have a wealth of choices for libraries and frameworks for numerical computing :cite:`Millman2011a`:cite:`Harris2020a`:cite:`Virtanen2020a`:cite:`Okuta2017a`:cite:`Rocklin2015a`:cite:`Vanderwalt2014a`:cite:`Hoyer2017a`:cite:`Abbasi2018a`, data science :cite:`Hunter2007a`:cite:`Perez2011a`:cite:`Seabold2010a`:cite:`Kluyver2016a`, machine learning :cite:`Pedregosa2011a`, and deep learning :cite:`Chen2015a`:cite:`Paszke2019a`:cite:`Abadi2016a`:cite:`Frostig2018a`.
+Python users have a wealth of choices for libraries and frameworks for numerical computing :cite:`Millman2011a`:cite:`Harris2020a`:cite:`Virtanen2020a`:cite:`Okuta2017a`:cite:`Rocklin2015a`:cite:`Vanderwalt2014a`:cite:`Hoyer2017a`:cite:`Abbasi2018a`, data science :cite:`Hunter2007a`:cite:`Perez2011a`:cite:`Seabold2010a`:cite:`Kluyver2016a`, machine learning :cite:`Pedregosa2011a`, and deep learning :cite:`Chen2015a`:cite:`Paszke2019a`:cite:`Abadi2016a`:cite:`Frostig2018a`.
 New frameworks pushing forward the state of the art appear every year.
-One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays :cite:`Vanderwalt2011a` (also known as tensors)—that underpin the scientific Python ecosystem (hereafter referred to as "the ecosystem").
+One consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays :cite:`Vanderwalt2011a` (also known as tensors)—that underpin the scientific Python ecosystem (hereafter referred to as "the ecosystem").

-This fragmentation comes with significant costs, from reinvention and re-implementation of arrays and associated application programming interfaces (APIs) to siloed technical stacks targeting only one array library to the proliferation of user guides providing guidance on how to convert between, and interoperate among, libraries.
+This fragmentation comes with significant costs, from reinvention and re-implementation of arrays and associated application programming interfaces (APIs) to siloed technical stacks targeting only one array library to the proliferation of user guides providing guidance on how to convert between libraries.
 The APIs of each library are largely similar, but each have enough differences that end users have to relearn and rewrite code in order to work with multiple libraries.
 This process can be very painful as the transition is far from seamless and creates barriers for libraries wanting to support multiple array library backends.

 The Consortium for Python Data API Standards (hereafter referred to as "the Consortium" and "we") aims to address this problem by standardizing a